LATIN NAME: ALTHAEA OFFICINALIS

 ADDITIONAL RESEARACH AVAILABLE AT:

-I hope you enjoyed this quick share on this amazing plant spirit alley who has truly helped me in my own healing journey with chronic and acute hiatus hernia/acid reflux.
+I hope you enjoyed this quick share on this amazing plant spirit alley who has truly helped me in my own healing journey.

 If you would like to see more, or less, of any part of the Materia Medica, please let me know in the comments below!
 If you have worked with Marshmallow root, or leaves, please share your experience with us!
 As my own library begins to build, I will be editing and adding to the previously posted Materia Medica, Updates will be provided on my IG: @my.urban.oasis account!